jlm429/bettermdptools/readme.md

 #### Plotting and Grid Search

-Here's a quick plotting example that graphs out state values for a grid world type environment like frozen lake.
+Here's a plotting example for graphing out state values on a grid world type environment like frozen lake.
 See bettermdptools/examples for more plots and grid search starter code.

 ```
 frozen_lake = gym.make('FrozenLake8x8-v1', render_mode=None)